 About the Project

 Started in 2002 by Paul Saint-Amand, the North Country Schools Peace Poetry Contest encourages K-12 students to contemplate peace through the writing of poetry.
 Though this contest holds no formal position on the current state of world affairs, we want to honor the ideal of peace.
 Peace is a uniquely human conception and affirms the human spirit.
 It is especially important to remember that peace is not merely a goal, but a human right.
-In that spirit of reflection and affirmation, we encourage everyone to contribute a poem to this contest.
+In that spirit of reflection and affirmation, we encourage everyone to contribute a poem or illustration to this contest.